braze-inc/braze-docs/_docs/_partners/message_personalization/dynamic_content/amazon_personalize/workshop.md

 nav_title: Workshop
 article_title: Amazon Personalize Workshop
 alias: /partners/amazon_personalize_workshop/
-description: "This article outlines a reference architecture for and integration between Braze and Amazon Personalize."
+description: "This article outlines the process of configuring Amazon Personalize and integrating it into your Braze environment using Connected Content."
 page_type: partner
 search_tag: Partner
 ---

-# Amazon Personalize Workshop
+# Amazon Personalize workshop

 > This article will walk you through the process of configuring Amazon Personalize and integrating it into your Braze environment using Connected Content.
 This is done using a hands-on workshop that will walk you through all the steps required to deploy and train Amazon Personalize solutions and integrate them into a Braze email campaign.